Skip to content

 1. Make investment decision information easy to access and consistent.

-2. Tie recommendations to explicit, persistent thesis conditions and supporting evidence.
+2. Tie recommendations to persistent thesis hypotheses and accumulated evidence — not one-off judgments.

 3. Track total return: capital appreciation, dividend income, and tax impact.